 I have a few different pairs of gloves so I can adjust to the temperature ranging from heavier insulated three-fingered gloves for the really cold days to lightweight gloves for springtime.
 I also have baselayers in various thicknesses to correlate to warm and cold days.
 Moving perspiration away from the body is very important and I use very lightweight underwear on those nice winter or spring days, but on the coldest days I use a heavier or thicker baselayer pants and a top that has a turtleneck.

-Socks, gloves, shirts, and base layers are an entirely other matter that will need to be covered in a separate article.
-Director of Research Kelly Davis at SIA (national trade association) says that there are three different demographic types who purchase snow sports apparel as casual wear, and her synopsis fits the cross country ski apparel market very well.
+Former Director of Research Kelly Davis at SIA (national trade association) says that there are three different demographic types who purchase snow sports apparel as casual wear, and her synopsis fits the cross country ski apparel market very well.
 The "urban woodsman" is a hip male style that touts outdoor authenticity.
 The "young urban male" is an athletic-influenced style, and women especially in the suburbs are buying snow sports styles for around town and even work.

 Further, Davis cites that 80% of snow sports apparel spending comes out of women's wallets.
 They make decisions for the whole family, so it is important for manufacturers, product designers, and retailers to consider and focus on women's preferences.
 One of the challenges that confronts cross country skiing apparel availability is the fact that there is such a limited inventory of these products in retail outlets.
 There are too few sales in the stores, and retailers react by purchasing fewer items offering less selection in the following year.
 To break this cycle, we've got to go out and purchase more cross country skiing apparel!